Chain Conditions for Etale Groupoid Algebras: Introduction

-We will also show that our main result, Theorem \ref{thm:1001}, recovers \cite[Theorems 4.2.7 and 4.2.12]{LeavittBook} which are the definitive version of earlier results of \cite[Theorems 2.4 and 3.7]{AbramsetalchaincondLPA}.
-We show that an analog of these result holds when the coefficient ring is an arbitrary unital commutative ring, not just a field.
+Our main results, Theorems \ref{thm:1001} and \ref{thm:1012}, recover \cite[Theorems 4.2.7 and 4.2.12]{LeavittBook} which are the definitive version of earlier results of \cite[Theorems 2.4 and 3.7]{AbramsetalchaincondLPA}.
+Additionally, our analogs of these results hold when the coefficient ring is an arbitrary unital commutative ring, not just a field.

-This is a preliminary work and in a forthcoming update we will extend the results to include semisimplicity and add applications to higher rank graph algebras and inverse semigroup algebras.